Preparing for Change – Increasing Indiana’s Resiliency

+Climate change already affects Indiana and will continue to worsen.
 We must begin the process of adapting to a new normal as the climate continues to shift.
-There are many steps that we can take to prepare for the amount of warming that is already “baked in” to our atmosphere and lessen the harmful impacts to our way of life.
+There are many steps that we can take to increase Indiana’s resiliency and prepare for worsening climate impacts.
+Learn more about HEC’s climate change efforts

 Additionally, there are various specific adaptation strategies both at the large-scale and individual-scale.
 Please use the links below to learn more.